-Notes to the Financial Statements 30 September 2022
+Notes to the Financial Statements 30 September 2022 (Expressed in Trinidad and Tobago dollars)

 1 General information

 CinemaONE Limited ("CinemaONE" or "the Company"), formerly Giant Screen Entertainment Limited, was incorporated in the Republic of Trinidad and Tobago on 11 December 2009.
 The registered office of the Company is situated at One Woodbrook Place, 189 Tragarete Road, Port of Spain.
 CinemaONE is a subsidiary of Giant Screen Entertainment Holdings Limited ("GSEHL"), the Parent Company.
 GSEHL is registered in Trinidad and Tobago.